Fury (2014 film): Casting

 On April 3, 2013, Sony started assembling the cast for the film when Brad Pitt, who previously starred in the WWII film Inglourious Basterds (2009), entered final talks to take the lead role of Wardaddy.
 On April 23, Shia LaBeouf joined the cast.
 On May 1, it was announced that Logan Lerman had also joined Fury's cast, playing Pitt's crew member Norman Ellison.
-On May 14, The Hollywood Reporter announced that Michael Peña was in negotiations to play a member of Pitt's tank crew.
-With his addition to the cast, Fury became one of the few films to show Hispanic-Americans serving in WWII.
+On May 14, The Hollywood Reporter announced that Michael Peña was in negotiations to play a member of Pitt's tank crew; ultimately joining the cast.
 On May 17, Jon Bernthal joined the cast as Grady Travis, a cunning, vicious, and world-wise Arkansas native.
 On August 26, Scott Eastwood also joined the cast, playing Sergeant Miles.
 On September 19, Brad William Henke joined as Sergeant Roy Davis, commander of another tank, Lucy Sue (the third Sherman destroyed by the Tiger).
 Jason Isaacs was cast on October 7, 2013.
 Other cast members include Xavier Samuel, Jim Parrack, Eugenia Kuzmina, Kevin Vance, and Branko Tomović.